 Art and Photography Studies

 Fascinated by the immediacy of photography and the creative work in the darkroom, Garik pursued photojournalism at The New School, studied with the editors of National Geographic at the University of Missouri, studied with Eikoh Hosoe at The Center for Photography at Woodstock and was a photography intern at The Village Voice.
 She studied alternative printing and fine art conceptual practices at the International Center for Photography.
+Alice preferred and still prefers black and white film and the experimental darkroom work that is part of her practice today.
+Time spent developing and enlarging negatives to then layer them for the brushed platinum palladium emulsion is part of the suspense and spontaneity that her painting studies gave.

 Photographing Dancers and Women’s Stories